 Inventory, materials, and supplies

 Think about your specific needs for supplies and materials.
 Some small businesses turn raw materials into a final product (like manufacturers or restaurants) or simply use them in daily business (supplies for an office, hair dye at a salon).
-Given the disruption to the global economy, you may not be able to get the same supplies at the same costs going forward.
+Given the ongoing disruption to the global economy, you may not be able to get the same supplies at the same costs going forward.

 - Your pricing.
 With the economy as it is, you may not be able to pass increased costs on to consumers.